-Once the adhesive has dried, but before grouting, the tiles/showertray should be cleaned thoroughly with a dilution of Fila Cleaner and allowed to dry completely before having one coat of the initial sealant applied.
-This may be Hydrorep followed by Fila Fob or Fila HP98 followed by Fila W68, or Fila MP/90 alone, dependant on the type and finish of stone being fixed.
+Once the adhesive has dried, but before grouting, the tiles/showertray should be cleaned thoroughly with a dilution of Fila Cleaner and allowed to dry completely before, in the case of stone, having one coat of the initial sealant applied.
+This may be Hydrorep/HP98, Fila Fob/W68, Fila MP/90 or Fila MP/90 Eco Plus, dependant on the type and finish of stone being fixed.
 This initial coat helps to prevent any pigment from the grout bleeding into the tiles, although a small inconspicuous area should always be trialled first to ensure that no staining occurs.
 Additional coats of sealant can then be applied as directed after the grout has dried.
-Porcelain and Ceramic tiles do not generally require sealing but intermediate cleaning should still be carried out and the porous grout should be sealed with Fila Fuga Proof.
+Porcelain and Ceramic tiles do not generally require sealing but intermediate cleaning should still be carried out.

-Tiles should be cleaned thoroughly with dilute Fila Cleaner prior to every stage of the installation process (fixing, initial seal, grouting etc.) to ensure that no stage of installation adversely affects any other (i.e. polymers from grout preventing penetration of base sealant, grout residue being sealed onto the surface).
+Tiles should be cleaned thoroughly with dilute Fila Cleaner prior to every stage of the installation process (fixing, initial seal, grouting etc.) to ensure that no stage of installation adversely affects any other (i.e. polymers from grout preventing penetration of base sealant, grout residue being sealed onto surface).